 - 3. Work-study employment opportunities are available through the need-based Federal Work Study (FWS) as well as the need-based and non-need based State Work Study (SWS) programs.
 Limited funds are offered on a first-come, first-served basis, in accordance with Helena College policy.
 Offers are usually between 10 and 15 hours per week.
-These funds are not offered within the financial aid package.
-If students are interested in workstudy, they need to contact the Financial Aid Office. - 4.
-Loan monies at federally regulated interest rates are available to students and their parents.
+These funds are not offered within the financial aid offer.
+If students are interested in work-study, they need to contact the Financial Aid Office. - Loan monies at federally regulated interest rates are available to students and their parents.
 Federal loans are offered on a need and non-need basis as documented through the FAFSA. - a.
 Federal Direct Loan available to students on either a need (subsidized) or non-need (unsubsidized) basis.
-Subsidized loans do not require payment of interest by the student as long as the student is attending college at least half-time.
+Subsidized loans do not accrue interest upon disbursement or while the student is attending college at least half-time.
 The federal government subsidizes the interest burden.
 Subsidized loan eligibility is limited to 150% of the student's program of study.
 Unsubsidized loans do accrue interest upon disbursement.
 Unless the student pays the interest while in school, the interest will capitalize on top of the principle amount upon repayment status.
 Interest rates are set annually in accordance with federal regulations. - b.
 Federal PLUS (Parent) Loan for parents of dependent students who want to borrow to help pay for their student's education.
 Interest rates are set annually in accordance with federal regulations.